lithoformer/followback/README.md

 % input two follow lists (or following/followers for same user) to find common users between follow lists

-% input web-diameter variable to obtain a coarse measure of user relationship to the web
+% input web-diameter variable to obtain a coarse measure of user relationship to web

 % diameter = 0.35 + 2.06 * log(N)